Rules and Information

 - Trophies, cash, and prizes are awarded to Best of Division and Best of Divisional Competition.

-- 1st, 2nd, and 3rd place Showcake Competition entries in each Showcake Category (Wedding Individual, Wedding Team, Sculpted Individual, and Sculpted Team) will be recognized during the awards ceremony; 1st place will be awarded trophies, cash, and prizes.
-Two Best of the Showcake Competition will be chosen; one from the individual entries and one from the team entries.
+- 1st, 2nd, and 3rd place Sugar Showpiece Competition entries in each Sugar Showpiece Division will be recognized during the awards ceremony; 2nd and 3rd place will receive medals and prizes, 1st place will be awarded a medal, trophy, cash, and prizes.
+The best of the Sugar Showpiece competition winners will be chosen from the 1st place entries.

-- 1st, 2nd, and 3rd place Tasting Competition entries will be recognized at the Awards Ceremony, awarded medals, and King Arthur Flour Gift Cards – $75 for each 3rd place, $150 for each 2nd place, $250 for each 1st place, and Best of Tasting Competition $250.
+- 1st, 2nd, and 3rd place Tasting Competition entries will be recognized with medals, and King Arthur Flour Gift Cards – $75 for each 3rd place, $150 for each 2nd place, $250 for each 1st place, and Best of Tasting Competition $250.

-These rules apply to both the Divisional Competition and the Showcake Competition
+These rules apply to both the Divisional Competition and the Sugar Showpiece Competition

 - The entry must be the sole and original work of only the person listed on the Registration Form.
-An adult can help bake the cake for a child/junior entrant.
-The child/junior must then complete the entry themselves – carving, icing, decorating, etc. For the Team Showcake Division, teams of up to 3 people are allowed to work on one entry.
+For the Team Sugar Showpiece Division, teams of up to 3 people are allowed to work on one entry.

 - All entries must be the original design and work of the competitor or team.
 Taking inspiration from others’ work and techniques is acceptable, but copies are not acceptable.

-- Unless specified, entries can be comprised of real cake, a substitute (such as cereal bars) or Styrofoam dummies.
+- Entries in the Divisional Competition – Sculpted Cake style must be made with real cake.
+All other entries may be comprised of real cake, a substitute (such as cereal bars) or Styrofoam dummies.
 If a cake substitute or a dummy is used, it must be a design that could be duplicated with real cake.
-Entries in the Sculpted Cake style must be made with real cake.

-- Ribbons, tulle, etc., may be used to carry out a design.
+Ribbons, tulle, etc., may be used to carry out a design.
 Don’t use non-edible items in place of sugar mediums; for example, plastic pearls instead of fondant pearls.
+Columns, supports, wires, and stamens are allowed.
 Cold Porcelain is not allowed.
 “Edible Images” are allowed and will be judged in context with the entire entry.
 Use of other substances may cause the entry to be disqualified.

 - Each entry must have the competitor name, address, phone number, division, and style on the underside of the display board.
 No personal or business identifying marks, advertisements, special backdrops, photos (other than for the sculpted cake category), etc., will be allowed to be displayed along with the entry.